mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxtoai.md

 - Forward deals/offers to ask@mxtoai.com with "Is this actually a good deal?"
 - Get honest comparisons and price checks

-## 📄 PDF Export & Document Creation

-**"I need to create professional documents from email content"**
-- Forward newsletters to pdf@mxtoai.com - get clean, formatted PDF without email headers
-- Perfect for sharing research, reports, or important communications

-**"I want to convert AI responses to shareable documents"**
-- Ask any handle to "generate a report and convert to PDF"
-- Forward to ask@mxtoai.com with "Create a HN newsletter with top AI posts of the week and export as PDF"

-**"I need to archive important email content professionally"**
-- Forward contracts, agreements, or important announcements to pdf@mxtoai.com
-- Get clean documents without email clutter - perfect for filing or legal records

 ## 🤝 Meeting & Scheduling

 **"Coordinating meetings is a nightmare"**